WebClub-NITK/GDSC-NITK-Recruitments-2022/RECRUITMENT_TASKS_2022.md

 ### Description
 Habit Tracker Apps help users track how frequently they perform a particular activity or set of activities and helps them form habits.
 You are expected to create a habit tracker application which allows the user to create and login to their profile and have numerous habits.
 Each habit should have a tracker where the user can update their progress.
-The application should make use of [this api](https://docs.pixe.la/).
+The application should built around [this api](https://docs.pixe.la/).
+Participants can be creative with the way they show statistical information about different habits.

-It is adviced to have a local backup using SQL, Hive etc. Users should be able to start/stop timers for a particular habit and the tracker should be automatically updated.
+It is advised to have a local backup using SQL, Hive etc.

 ### Useful resources:
 These links might give you a direction